Welcome! We wish you much success for your 2021-2022 academic year!

 Tuition Insurance through GradGuard™

 GradGuard’s Tuition Protection Plan supplements Wheaton’s refund policy in the case of complete withdrawal from all courses due to medical necessity.
 We strongly encourage you to review the plan coverage and exclusions.
-The option to purchase coverage from GradGuard™ will be presented through your SAC.
+The option to purchase coverage from GradGuard™ will be presented through your Campus Commerce account.
 For coverage details and questions please contact GradGuard.
 For reference and comparison, please review Wheaton’s refund policies.

 - Review GradGuard’s Tuition Protection Plan.
 This plan is OPTIONAL and you may customize your coverage amount by contacting GradGuard directly.
 The enrollment deadline is the day before classes begin each semester.
 You will be charged and billed separately from your student account for this coverage.